pr9000/doclang/iso-standard.md

 - **special**: Elements that establish document scope and pagination, such as `doctag`, `page_break`, and `time_break`.
 - **provenance**: Elements that can provide visual or time grounding.
 The visual grounding is necessary for documents with pagination, the temporal grounding is necessary for audio based documents (music and movies).
-	- **spatial**: Elements that capture spatial position as normalized coordinates/bounding boxes (via repeated `location`) anchoring block-level content to the page.
+	- **geometric**: Elements that capture geometric position as normalized coordinates/bounding boxes (via repeated `location`) anchoring block-level content to the page.
 	- **time**: Elements that capture temporal positions using `<hour value={integer}/><minute value={integer}/><second value={integer}/><centisecond value={integer}/>` for a timestamp and a double timestamp for time intervals.
 - **semantic**: Block-level elements that convey document meaning (e.g., titles, paragraphs, captions, lists, forms, tables, formulas, code, pictures), optionally preceded by location tokens.
 - **formatting**: Inline elements that modify textual presentation within semantic content (e.g., `bold`, `italic`, `strikethrough`, `superscript`, `subscript`, `rtl`, `inline_formula`, `inline_code`, `inline_picture`, `br`).